Varroa mite

 - larvae slumped in the bottom or side of the cell.

-This ultimately causes a reduction in managed and feral honey bee population, supersedure of queen bees and eventual colony breakdown and death.
+This ultimately causes a reduction in managed and feral honey bee populations, supersedure of queen bees, and eventual colony breakdown and death.

 Varroa mite can carry bee viruses, including exotic viruses like deformed wing virus.
 These viruses can be more devastating to bee colonies than the mite themselves.